6 Key Threats to a Survivalist's Way of Living

 Fake news was a big deal a couple of years ago, but today you’ll hardly hear it mentioned.
 Yet, fake news hasn’t gone anywhere.
 And despite many of the big media platforms taking a public stance on it, you’d be surprised what’s still happening today.
 Content supporting your

-views and what may influence you are all heavily controlled through advanced algorithms to determine the kind of content you want to hear.
+views and what may influence you are all heavily controlled through advanced algorithms to determine the kind of content you want to learn, follow, find, hear.
 Solidifying any beliefs you may have, no matter if they are right or wrong.
-We’re no longer in the information age, it’s more like the age of misinformation, and getting to the real truth has never been more of a challenge.
+We’re no longer in the information age, it’s more like 2021 is the age of misinformation, and getting to the real truth has never been more of a challenge.

 You’re labelled and dismissed